It’s hard to explain exactly how I ended up in Chiatura, Georgia.

 So, where can you stay in Chiatura today?

-The most promising appears to be Hotel Newland, which is located directly in the city center, close to the cable car stations.
-If I was going back to Chiatura, I would definitely stay here.
+The most promising appears to be Hotel on Pirosmani, which is located close to the city center and even closer to some of the cable car stations.
+If I was going back to Georgia, I would definitely stay at this Chiatura hotel.

 Chiatura Cable Cars